Video Games And Depression: Exploring Their Impact On Mental Health

 The links between video games and depression

-Many people are concerned about the potential mental health impacts of video games, particularly when they are used excessively, or their content is inappropriate for certain users.
-This concern is common to parents and others who are concerned about the amount of time that teenagers and younger children are spending playing video games.
+Many people are concerned about the potential mental health impacts of video games, particularly when they are used excessively or their content is inappropriate for certain users.
+This concern is common to parents and others who are concerned about the amount of time that teenagers and younger children spend playing video games.

 Research suggests that video games may lead to symptoms of depressive disorders.
-For example, researchers in a recent systematic review—which included over 3,000 children in grades 3-8 who played video games—found a link between excessive gaming and depression in youth.
+For example, researchers in a recent systematic review—which included over 3,000 children in grades 3-8 who met the inclusion criteria and played video games—found a link between excessive gaming and depression in youth.
 They also found that children who spend a large amount of time playing video games had a higher risk of anxiety, lower school performance, low mood, and social phobias.

 There are a few different reasons why people believe that this connection exists.
-Some experts believe that these results arise because of personality differences.
+Some adolescent psychiatry experts believe that these results arise because of personality differences in the general population.
 People who are more likely to play video games may have a harder time connecting with others in real life.
-They may also be motivated to search for more social interactions within video games as opposed to in-person interactions.
+They may also be motivated to search for more social interactions within video games instead of in-person interactions, and this may cause increased depression symptoms.

 Another primary explanation for the link between depression and video games is an addiction to gaming, listed in the DSM-V as internet gaming disorder (IGD).
 There is thought to be a strong connection between IGD and depressive disorders.
 Many experts believe that excessive gaming can become a coping mechanism and that an individual who develops IGD may be using video games to alleviate psychological challenges.